 The results of one study found that “hands-free communications technology is just as distracting as hands-on” because of inattention blindness.
 Yet another study showed that seven out of 10 … Read More »

 Over the Road / Long-Haul Drivers operate heavy trucks and drive for long periods of time, either interstate (between states) or intrastate (within one state).
-Some long-haul drivers travel a few hundred miles and return the same day; others are away from home overnight, or for … Read More »
+Some over the road truck drivers travel a few hundred miles and return the same day; others are away from … Read More »

 Sharing her talents with us, Catherine Millsaps, one of our graduates sent us these shots from the road.
 What is your favorite scenic road to travel?